 If you are not the type to embrace technology and are still fighting it – then a custom option is going to be your route.
 Just remember – do your research!
 The options are endless.

 4. What are your options?
 Custom vs. “Build-your-own” Tools

 Custom vs. “Build your own” which one do I pick?
 By now you should probably have some idea of which path you are taking in your website redesign adventure.
 Things to consider with either option will really come down which one meets your business goals and how much do you have to spend.

 Remember that the custom options can range anywhere from $10,000 to $75,000 depending on the actual customization, pages required, mobility, responsiveness etc.

-If you decide to use a build-your-own-tool then make a list of all your needs, put them on spreadsheet and as you research each option make notes of those providers that fall in those parameter and remove the ones that aren’t even close to meeting your needs.
+If you decide to use a build-your-own-tool then make a list of all your needs, put them on a spreadsheet and as you research each option make notes of those providers that fall in those parameters and remove the ones that aren’t even close to meeting your needs.
 Some examples of parameters that you need to consider are:

 Cost: monthly/annual fees to maintain vs. what you are getting out of it in functionality